rtyler/presentations/continuous-delivery-infra/content/preso.md

 ---

--> the puppet pipeline is the deployment pipeline <-
+-> the puppet pipeline is your container deployment pipeline <-

 ---